This is a sponsored post.

 Let’s talk Guardians of the Galaxy.
 My three favorite things in this movie are as follows: (1) Awesome Mix Vol. 1 (and 2), (2) Rocket and (3) Groot.
-Specifically sweet Baby Groot dancing at the very end.
+Specifically sweet little Baby Groot dancing at the very end.
 It’s my favorite part in the whole movie.
 Sidenote: fourth place?
 The Howard the Duck cameo.
 But I digress…

 I started with a wooden dowel and used floral wire to create arms in the shape that I wanted.
 Any wire will do.
 Even a pipe cleaner.
 You just want something to help hold the form of the arms for adding clay.